rhysqi/Aero/README.md

 - [x] Makefile

 # Notes
-If you are looking for media file such as audio files, image files, or similar like this it doesn't available in releases binary.
+- If you are looking for media file such as audio files, image files, or similar like this it doesn't available in releases binary.
+- This project still under developments.
+Contribution and feedback are welcome!